What is Restorative Practice?

-The intention is to develop a culture of care and respect that allows people to flourish and maximises engagement and productivity.
-The restorative mindset and practices encourage high expectations to be our own best self and offer the support and care we need to reach this potential.
+The intention is to develop a culture of care and respect that allows people to flourish and connect in community.
+Relational thinking and practices encourage high expectations to be our own best self and offer the support and care we need to reach this potential.
 Restorative Practice uses the restorative values as a compass; when dealing with conflict, it moves us away from blame and attack, and instead ignites a path towards connection, solutions and empathy.
-A restorative approach cultivates active responsibility and accountability over conformity.
+A restorative approach cultivates active responsibility and accountability over conformity and compliance.
 It also develops our capacity to regulate, recognise and communicate emotions.
 Emotional intelligence is the most overall success factor in careers.
 Ultimately it is about connection - to the self and to others.

 Restorative Practice in Schools

 Restorative practice has its roots in indigenous communities, even in Ireland in Brehon Law when people would work in community.
 Within our schools, RP is about creating relational learning communities.
 Growing a restorative school is about embracing and living the restorative philosophy; which is based on a shared awareness that we are all profoundly relational, interconnected and inherently good.
 Ultimately, it is about creating relational learning communities and cultivating whole-school preferred practices that honour this understanding.